-In preparing a Safety Statement for the Cork Summer Show 2022 the objectives of the Munster Agricultural Society are as follows:
+In preparing a Safety Statement for the Cork Summer Show 2023, the objectives of the Munster Agricultural Society are as follows:

-- i.
-To ensure the Show is free from risks to the safety, health and welfare of exhibitors, competitors and members of the public, in so far as is reasonably practicable. - ii.
-To provide work places that are free from risks to the safety, health and welfare of persons at work, in so far as is reasonably practicable. - iii.
-To prevent improper conduct likely to put an employee's safety and health at risk. - iv.
-To provide a safe place of work which is adequately designed and maintained. - v.
-To provide safe means of access to and egress. - vi.
-To provide safe plant, equipment and machinery. - vii.
-To provide safe systems of work, e.g. operating procedures. - viii.
-To prevent risk to health from any article or substance. - ix.
-To provide appropriate information, instruction, training and supervision. - x.
-To provide suitable protective clothing and equipment where hazards cannot be eliminated. - xi.
-To prepare emergency plans and procedures. - xii.
-To define roles and responsibilities in emergency situations. - xiii.
-To provide and maintain welfare facilities. - xiv.
-To endeavour to ensure that no occupational ill-health arises from the site. - xv.
-To ensure no environmental damage occurs as a result of occurrences on the site. - xvi.
-To provide operating conditions so that the lowest reasonably practicable noise levels are maintained. - xvii.
-To ensure that odour and dust nuisances do not occur as far as reasonably practicable. - xviii.
-To make arrangements for ensuring that all visitors to site comply with the site rules. - xix.
+- 1. To ensure the Show is free from risks to the safety, health and welfare of exhibitors, competitors and members of the public, in so far as is reasonably practicable. - 2.
+To provide work places that are free from risks to the safety, health and welfare of persons at work, in so far as is reasonably practicable. - 3.
+To prevent improper conduct likely to put an employee's safety and health at risk. - 4.
+To provide a safe place of work which is adequately designed and maintained. - 5.
+To provide safe means of access to and egress from the site. - 6.
+To provide safe plant, equipment and machinery. - 7.
+To provide safe systems of work, e.g. operating procedures. - 8.
+To prevent risk to health from any article or substance. - 9.
+To provide appropriate information, instruction, training and supervision. - 10.
+To provide suitable protective clothing and equipment where hazards cannot be eliminated. - 11.
+To prepare emergency plans and procedures. - 12.
+To define roles and responsibilities in emergency situations. - 13.
+To provide and maintain welfare facilities. - 14.
+To endeavour to ensure that no occupational ill-health arises from the site. - 15.
+To ensure no environmental damage occurs as a result of occurrences on the site. - 16.
+To provide operating conditions so that the lowest reasonably practicable noise levels are maintained. - 17.
+To ensure that odour and dust nuisances do not occur as far as is reasonably practicable. - 18.
+To make arrangements for ensuring that all visitors to site comply with the site rules. - 19.
 Development of procedures and method statements, for compliance with safety, health and welfare requirements, arising from hazards and risks.

-7.2 Site Layout - Cork Summer Show
+7.2 Site Layout - Cork Summer Show 2023

-Site Layout for the Summer Show is attached (MAP A - large scale map).
+Site Layout for the Cork Summer Show 2023 is attached (Map A - large scale map).